griffithlab/pVACtools/docs/pvacvector/additional_commands.rst

 result.
 For this to happen, the DISPLAY environment variable has to be set.
 This is often not the case, for example, when running pVACvector on a compute cluster.
-We provide this convenience method to create the visualization graphic from a successful pVACvector result fasta file on any machine that has the DISPLAY environment variable set.
+We provide this convenience method to create the visualization graphic from a successful pVACvector result FASTA file on any machine that has the DISPLAY environment variable set.

 .. program-output:: pvacvector visualize -h